matteo-torres/spotify-wrapped/README.md

 ## Data

 The data was collected using a third-party API, IFTTT.
-This service allows Spotify users to connect Spotify with Google Sheets to automatically log each song streamed.
+This service allows Spotify users to connect Spotify with Google Sheets to automatically log information about each song streamed.

 How to access the data:
 ```{r}